AesaraB/mypaint-website/pages/about/index.md

 +++

 # What is the MyPaint Project?
 The MyPaint project is a community-led development effort for a simple and intuitive [rasterised digital painting tool][wiki-raster].
+The code has been built over many years by volunteer developers and artists to be what it is today.
+We need your ongoing help to [develop the program]({{< ref "/design/contributing" >}}).

 [wiki-raster]: https://en.wikipedia.org/wiki/Raster_graphics_editor